History of British Airways in Timeline

 October 2022: Launch of "A British Original" ad campaign

-February 2023: Return to annual profit since the pandemic
+February 2023: Return to annual profit

-In February 2023, The international airlines group, the owners of British Airways, announced that the group has returned to making an annual profit of €1.3 billion for the first time since the pandemic, following a €2.8 billion loss in 2021.
+In February 2023, The international airlines group, the owners of British Airways announced that the group has returned to making an annual profit of €1.3 billion for the first time since the pandemic, following a €2.8 billion loss in 2021.
 The company warned that due to the surge in demand for flying this could lead to more disruption.

 June 2024: Most Family Friendly Airline Award

-2024: Auction of Damaged Letters Patent
+2024: Damaged Letters Patent Auction

-April 2025: Executive Club Rebrand
+April 2025: Programme Rebrand

 2050: Intention to eliminate carbon emissions